sseefried/open-epidemic-game/DEVLOG.md

+# Thu 5 Mar 2015

+I'm still vaguely unsatisfied.
+What if I'm wrong.
+There needs to be an experiment that I can carry out that proves that the fonts don't render properly at certain sizes.

+---

+Okay, first I verified that when I try to render the text "SCORE:" at a length 114 pixels then it renders at a width of 116 pixels.
+I did this using the `cairo-interactive.sh` script I wrote a week ago.
+This proved that the problem was with Cairo (or Freetype) but not OpenGL.

+I then discovered the reason.
+Fractional font sizes are not supported!
+(See question 26 [here](http://www.freetype.org/freetype1/docs/faq/freetype1.txt).)
+If you specify size=36.6 then it acts as if it is size=37.
+Thus it renders larger than it should be and bursts out of its bounding box.
+It's just a stroke of luck that we noticed it at 960x640.
+It could have happened at any resolution.

+The solution is simple.
+Find the notional font size and *truncate* it.
+Then recalculate the "text extents" to find the true width and leave a little margin on either side.
+The "length" argument now specifies the *maximum* width for the text to display at, and the system tries its best to fit it in.

+I'm really pleased that I listen to my gut and kept beavering away at this problem until I had cracked it.

 # Wed 4 Mar 2015

 Let me reason through a problem.
 On iOS the text is clipped a little.
 I can only assume this